gregjohnso/mac_address_changer/README.md

 # mac_address_changer

-A simple widget to change the mac address of your network card of your OSX device
+A simple widget to change the mac address of your network card of your OSX device.
+Super useful if you're stuck at O'Hare with only 30-minutes of complimentary internet.

 Usage:
 sudo bash mac_address_changer.sh <device name (e.g. en0, en1, etc)>